pagkly/Zed/Investopedia3/Short Covering Definition.md

 Short Covering Definition
 ## What Is Short Covering?

 Short covering refers to buying back borrowed securities in order to close out an open short position at a profit or loss.
-It requires purchasing the same security that was initially [sold short](https://www.investopedia.com/terms/s/shortselling.asp), and handing back the shares initially borrowed for the short sale.
-This type of transaction is referred to as [buy to cover](https://www.investopedia.com/terms/b/buytocover.asp).
+It requires purchasing the same security that was initially [[sold short]](https://www.investopedia.com/terms/s/shortselling.asp), and handing back the shares initially borrowed for the short sale.
+This type of transaction is referred to as [[buy to cover]](https://www.investopedia.com/terms/b/buytocover.asp).

 For example, a trader sells short 100 shares of XYZ at $20, based on the opinion those shares will head lower.
 When XYZ declines to $15, the trader buys back XYZ to cover the short position, booking a $500 profit from the sale.